 How did this impact wholesale electricity rates in the state?

-What does this mean for South Australian electricity prices in the future?
+What does the South Australian electricity outage mean for energy prices in the future?

 The SA electricity spot market has been suspended since the outage.
 This is reflected in the wholesale futures with the market trading on very low volumes.

 We are of the view that the outage has only made the simmering South Australian electricity situation more politically sensitive and thereby even more difficult to ignore from a policy and reform perspective.
 We, therefore, expect that the continued political and media focus on energy security (consistency of supply), wholesale prices may remain relatively stable in the short term.

 Are you in control of your energy costs?

 Leading Edge Energy is an energy cost-reduction consultancy.
 We assist our clients by applying a holistic lens to your energy costs whereby we guide you through the complete energy cost reduction cycle from rates minimization to energy efficiency, solar generation and battery storage.

 Our initial review and assessment process is a complimentary service and you are not obliged to accept any offer that we recommend to you.